data-tracks/DataTracks/README.md

 # 🚂 DataTrack

-DataTracks simplifies the process of setting up and managing data streams, whether the data is structured or unstructured.
+DataTracks is a streaming engine, which simplifies the setup up and management of data stream processing, whether the data is structured or unstructured.
 It is aimed at developers and data engineers who need a reliable and scalable solution for handling diverse data types and streaming workloads.

 ## Features